memeshift/Cobotitronificator/README.md

-This is a Chrome extension which replaces a word or phrase with a different word or phrase.
+This Chrome extension replaces mentions of 'robot' with 'blue penguin from Kreuzberg' and other things.
+No penguins were harmed in the making of this extension.